ubccpsc/classy/docs/tech-staff/termtransitions.md

 The grading runs of a course consist of student assignments, log information, and results that are stored on the Classy VM filesystem in the path specified in the `HOST_DIR` attribute in the `.env` file.

-Two scripts exist on the VM that can perform the database dump and grading run archive operations:
+Two scripts can perform the database dump and grading run archive operations:

 - `/opt/classy-scripts/archive-classy-runs.sh`
 - `/opt/classy-scripts/backup-classy-db.sh`

+A CRON job is configured to automatically back-up the database and grading run data.
+After the end-date of the semester transition, it is no longer necessary to retain the back-ups created by the CRON jobs.
+Hence, delete all of the database and grading run back-ups *prior* to the last back-up and archive of the database.

 ## Term Transition Checklist